vermegi/vermegi.github.io/_posts/2019-08-14-deploying-a-serverless-app-on-azure-with-terraform-part2.markdown

 ![resources]({{ "assets/2018-08/createproject2.PNG" | absolute_url }}){: .img-fluid}

 Once your project got created, initialize your repo with a default readme file.
 I choose the one for VisualStudio, since I will be mainly doing .Net development for this demo.
-We will later add additional statements for specific Terraform files.
+We will later add additional statements for specific Terraform files, like the Terraform state and the Azure provider folder.

 ![resources]({{ "assets/2018-08/repoinit.PNG" | absolute_url }}){: .img-fluid}

+There are a couple of ways of getting your /setup folder into this repo.
+Either you clone this repo locally, copy the /setup folder to it, alter the .gitignore file and do a commit and push.
+Or you perform a git init inside the folder where you created the /setup folder, you add the VSTS repo as a remote, perform a pull, alter the .gitignore file and commit and push.
+Whatever process you prefer, VSTS gives you a regular git repo, where you can add the /setup folder to.

+I added the following statements to the .gitignore file:

+{% highlight shell_session %}
+# Terraform
+.terraform/
+*.log
+*.tfstate*
+{% endhighlight %}

 [terraformstart]: https://www.terraform.io/